gottesmm/swift-evolution/proposals/nnnn-send-non-sendable.md

 `m` is reachable from `c` via `c.metadata`, `m` and `c` must be in the same region.

-In order for us to be able to statically reason at compile time using regions, we reason conservatively that if two values cannot be proven to not-alias or not be reachable from each other, we consider them to be part of the same region.
-For example, if we wanted to implement a routine on our ClientAccount the returned the individual bank account's with the largest and smallest amount of money contained within them:
+In order for us to be able to reason at compile time using regions, we must conservatively conclude that two values are part of the same region if they cannot be proven to not-alias or be reachable from each other.
+For example, if we wanted to implement a routine on `ClientAccount` that returned the individual bank accounts with the largest and smallest amount of money contained within
+them:

 ```swift
 class BankAccount {